playfulprogramming/playfulprogramming/CONTRIBUTING.md

 # Writing a new post

-All posts on Unicorn Utterances live in a `content/{username}/posts/` folder - we structure this with a subfolder for each post, containing a markdown file named `index.md`.
+All posts on Playful Programming live in a `content/{username}/posts/` folder - we structure this with a subfolder for each post, containing a markdown file named `index.md`.
 The naming of this post folder will match its URL on the site.

 > **New to Markdown?**
 >